maptimeLA/projectLA/README.md

 Directions
 =========
-1. Open Terminal and clone this repository by running `git clone https://github.com/maptimeLA/GIS-Resources-Map.git`
+1. Open Terminal and clone this repository by running `git clone https://github.com/maptimeLA/projectLA`
-2. `cd Project-Pizza`
+2. `cd projectLA`
 3. `python -m SimpleHTTPServer 8000`
 4. Go to your browser and open `http://localhost:8000/`
 5. To open on your phone, find your IP address and open `http://[YOUR-IP-ADDRESS]:8000/`